nightw/mikoomi-zabbix-mongodb-monitoring/README.md

 Important notes on Zabbix versions
 ==================================

-* If you're running older versions of Zabbix Server (below 3.0, e.g. 2.4), then you should use the filex suffixed with `-24` (`MongoDB_Plugin_template_export-24.xml`, `mikoomi-mongodb-plugin-24.php` and mikoomi-mongodb-plugin-24.sh) at any place where this README tells you about the version without the suffix.
+* If you're running older versions of Zabbix Server (below 3.0, e.g. 2.4), then you should use the files suffixed with `-24` (`MongoDB_Plugin_template_export-24.xml`, `mikoomi-mongodb-plugin-24.php` and `mikoomi-mongodb-plugin-24.sh`) at any place where this README tells you about the version without the suffix.
 * If you're running a current version of Zabbix Server (3.0 and above) then you should just use the normal files and the documentation below in this README

 Setup and Configuration